ENVI-met World Tour

-We will answer these questions by monthly showcasing architects that have analysed the existing urban districts in metropolitan areas all over the world, looking at quality of life for its inhabitants and vegetation and also make suggestions on how the experience of living in these cities could be improved.
+Analysis and vision.
+We answer these questions by cooperating with architects and scientists, showcasing analysis of existing urban districts in metropolitan areas all over the world, looking at the quality of life for its inhabitants and vegetation and also make suggestions on how the experience of living in these cities could be improved.

 Take a tour around the globe